aesadin/Age-Calculator/README.md

 4. create prototype to calculate if userEarthAge is greater than userLifeExpectancy return the difference in mercury years.
 * Input: UserEarthAge: 101, userLifeExpectancy: 100
-* Output: (UserEarthAge - userLifeExpectancy) / .24 = 4.16 mercuryYears over life expectancy
+* Output: (UserEarthAge - userLifeExpectancy) / .24 = 4.16 years mercuryYears over life expectancy

 5. create prototype to calculate userAge on venus.
 * Input: userEarthAge: 30 years